richardrl/fetch-block-construction/README.md

 ### Citation
-If you find this code useful, please cide:
+If you find this code useful, please cite:

     @inproceedings{li19relationalrl,
       Author = {Li, Richard and
       Jabri, Allan and Darrell, Trevor and Agrawal, Pulkit},